UWNetworksLab/uProxy-p2p/README.md

 #### Building the packaged Chrome extension

 - Run `grunt build` from the chrome/extension directory to lint the script, run tests, and if those go well, build a packed extension.

-To test the built extension, go to chrome://extensions and load it unpacked from the chrome/extension/dist directory, or packed from the chrome/extension/package directory.
+- To test the built extension, go to `chrome://extensions` and load it both the uProxy extension and app using developer mode from the `chrome/extension/src` directory and the `chrome/app` directory.

 #### Fixing compilation and setup

-UPDATE THIS SECTION SOON

-The `grunt everything` task should run all the steps needed to setup, test and compile UProxy.
-However the following hints should help you if it goes wrong and you need to debug and fix it.
+The following hints may help you if it goes wrong and you need to debug and fix it.

-1. Run `LOCAL=yes make` in each of the Freedom submodules (chrome/app/submodules/uproxy-common/submodules/freedom and firefox/submodules/uproxy-common/submodules/freedom).
-We intend to make this more automated.

-2. Anywhere there's a package.json (currently just chrome/extension), run `npm install` to fetch required npm packages.

-3. Anywhere there's a bower.json (currently just chrome/extension), run `bower install` to fetch required bower packages.

-4. A number of grunt tasks are set up for the chrome extension to aid development.
-Currently `grunt jshint` (a javascript linting task) is the only development task that's useful, but once there are tests, `grunt test` will run them for you.
-In the next version of generator-chrome-extension, `grunt watch` will be supported, which does things like monitor for changes to scripts, and when detected, linting them + running tests automatically, monitoring changes to sass stylesheets and compiling them to css when detected, etc. For now, compiling the sass to css can be accomplished via `grunt compass:dist`, and then manually copying chrome/extension/.tmp/styles/\*.css to chrome/extension/src/styles/. :\
+- A file called `package.json` provides details of node packages used to build uProxy.
+To download and install them in the right place (typically a subdirectory called `node_packages`) run `npm install`.

+- A file called `bower.json` provides details of packages for the UI, typically JavaScript for the browser.
+Run `bower install` to download and install the dependencies.
+They are typically installed in a directory called `lib` (as defined by a local file called `.bowerrc`).

+- If bower fails, it doesn't tell you.
+Sometimes things don't work because it failed to install something that you need.
+You can run bower by hand from the `common/ui` directory and look out for error messages.

+- Check that you have the latest freedom.js.

+- If things are not working, check that you have a recent version of bower, npm, and node.